tomcornall/booking-app/README.md

 ## Running Unit Tests

-To run the unit tests, use phpunit:
+To run the unit tests, use phpunit from the project's root directory:

 ```bash
 $ ./vendor/bin/phpunit